truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 POLEMARCHUS: Of course.

-SOCRATES: So when money is not being used, that is when justice is use- (d) ful for it?
+(d) SOCRATES: So when money is not being used, that is when justice is useful for it?

 POLEMARCHUS: It looks that way.